-We declare the set $\hat S$ to be the set of covariates which causes spurious diffusion, etc., $\Delta_s \ne 0$.
-The probability on the left hand side is the familywise error rate, which is the probability that there is a covariate $X_s$, with $s \in \hat S$ which is falsely declared to be causing a spurious diffusion.
+We declare the set $\hat S$ to be the set of covariates which causes relational diffusion, i.e., $\Delta_s \ne 0$.
+The probability on the left hand side of (\ref{FWER control}) is the FWER, which is the probability that there is at least one covariate $X_s$, with $s \in \hat S$, which is falsely declared to be causing a relational diffusion.